'My embarrassed mum beat me because of football'

 It was from these adversities, though, that Chawinga also found her determination.

-"I was motivated myself because some other friends tried to tell me not to (play football) - but I saw the power and never gave up," she said.
+"I was motivated myself because some other friends tried to tell me not to [play football] - but I saw the power and never gave up," she said.

 "My family was not rich.
 My parents needed their kids to go to school, not do sports.